-One of the primary objectives of this most important rites of passage is a continuation of life cycle by the marrying couple themselves by procreation and passing on the Hindu culture and traditions.
-Secondly, the Hindu marriage is a transition to the second phase of the couples lives with gender specific responsibilities to uphold the Dharma and civic and societal responsibilities.
+One of the primary objectives of this most important rites of passage is a continuation of life cycle by procreation and passing on the Hindu culture and traditions to the next generation.
+Yes, adoption is acceptable in certain cases but the objective has been that the married couple have their own children.
+Secondly, the Hindu marriage is a transition to the lives of married householders with gender specific responsibilities to uphold the Dharma and other civic and societal responsibilities.

-Thus, one cannot do the same Vedic Marriage ceremony that is specifically written for a man and a woman, for a gay or lesbian couple.
+Thus, one cannot do the same Vedic Marriage ceremony for a gay or lesbian couple.
 Theirs is a personal commitment to each other and to friends and families.
 Any ceremony should reflect that commitment.
-Thus, there is a need for rewriting the Hindu ceremony specifically for same sex couples by some well known authority.
+Thus, there is a need for writing a ceremony specifically for same sex couples by some well known authority.

 25. What are some interesting traditions in the Hindu Marriage Ceremony?